marcoalopez/GrainSizeTools/README.md

 ![](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/new_header.png)

-*This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update (website): 2018/12/05*
+*Maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - This website was last modified: 2019/03/20*

 [GrainSizeTools](https://doi.org/10.21105/joss.00863) is a free, open-source, cross-platform script written in [Python](https://www.python.org/) that provides several tools for (1) estimating average grain size in polycrystalline materials, (2) characterizing the nature of the distribution of grain sizes (either from apparent distributions or approximating 3D grain size distributions via stereology), and (3) estimating differential stress via paleopizometers.
 The script requires as the input the areas of the grain profiles measured grain-by-grain on planar sections and **does not require previous experience with Python programming language** (see documentation below and [FAQ](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/FAQ.md)).
-For users with coding skills, the script is organized in a modular way facilitating the reuse and code extension.
+For users with coding skills, the script is organized in a modular (functional) way facilitating the reuse and code extension.

 **Last release: v2.0.2 released (2018/10/05). ![DOI](http://joss.theoj.org/papers/10.21105/joss.00863/status.svg)
 IMPORTANT!
-Versions 2.0+ are only compatible with Python 3.5 or higher and include new features and changes that make it incompatible with previous versions.**
+Versions 2.0+ are only compatible with Python 3.5 or higher.**

 ## Features at a glance